L3Renee/Azure-and-Remote-Desktop-Project/README.md

 Delete resource group and virtual machines.

 Demonstration
--  The use of this project is become familiar with using Azure and remote desktop.
+-  The use of this project is to become familiar with using Azure and Remote Desktop.
 -  As an IT professional you will have to remotely connect to your client's computer.
-Knowing how to use remote desktop would come in handy.
+Knowing how to use remote desktop would come in handy with your IT career.
--  Azure helps to build , run and manage applications across multiple clouds.
+-  Azure helps to build, run and manage applications across multiple clouds.
--  To create a microsoft azure free subscription go login.microsoftonline.com.
+-  To create a microsoft azure free subscription go to login.microsoftonline.com.
 It will prompt you to either sign in or create an account.
 -  Type in resource group in the search bar.
 Click create.
 -  Make sure the subscription is free, type in the name of resource group, click review + create